Sebastianhju/Runeterra-5e/2.0/Rares.md

 - Double Edged Scimitar
 - 5000 Gold

-**Ever Rising Moon**: You can cast the _Moonbeam_ spell once before you must finish a short rest.
+**Charges**: This item has 2 charges and regains all charges when you finish a long rest.

-**Lunar Mark**: Whenever you hit a creature with an attack with Eclipse, they gain a *Lunar Mark*.
-Whenever you deal damage to a creature with a *Lunar Mark* you deal 2d6 force damage after the attack, and gain temporary hit points equal to twice your proficiency bonus.
+**Lunar Mark**: Whenever you hit a creature with an attack with Eclipse, you can spend a charge to apply a *Lunar Mark* to the creature.
+Whenever you deal damage to a creature with a *Lunar Mark* you deal 1d6 force damage after the attack, and gain temporary hit points equal to twice your proficiency bonus.

-**Haste**: The cooldown of your runes and items are reduced by 6 seconds.
+**Haste**: Your items and runes with **charges** gains one additional charge.

-_You get +2 to attack and damage rolls using this weapon_
+_You get +1 to attack and damage rolls using this weapon_

 ---